Dree Festival: Ritual performance turns to a festival

 (an organising committee at village level).
 It could not be called as festival in true sense, rather it was a ritual performed by the Apatanis.
 However, Dree Biisi (traditional folk song) amongst the girls, and games and sports like wrestling, high jumps etc. amongst the boys took place in the village level though they were not in a large scale as it is today.
 Now it is the biggest festival in Apatani valley, which is celebrated at other places as well where ever the Apatanis live.

 The Dree as it is celebrated today

 On 4 July in the evening the Dree priest traditionally inaugurates the Dree festival in their respected villages.
-Next day on the 5th July, Dree is officially solemnized and celebrated at common ground with traditional gaiety after it is inaugurated by a Chief Guest unfurling the Dree flag followed by Dree Anthem sung by group of artistes.
+Next day on 5 July, Dree is officially solemnized and celebrated at common ground with traditional gaiety after it is inaugurated by a Chief Guest unfurling the Dree flag followed by Dree Anthem sung by group of artistes.
 Everybody present are served with Dree Taku (cucumber), Dree 'O' (rice or millet beer) followed by community feast.
 To add colour to the celebration the Pri-Dances, Daminda and other folk dances are displayed.
 The modern dance/song, literary competition, games and sports competitions are other high light of the days.
 During the taboo period women folks visits the home of their elderly relatives and present them with wine as a token of love and respect, and to strengthen their relationship.